Getting dumped by an employee sucks.

 b) Don’t presume you know what is best for your adult employees.
 Quit doing it.
 You don’t.
 I’ve had a few bosses in my life that thought they had me pegged.
 They actually discouraged me from trying new career paths.
 They were selfish and self-serving.
 I remember when I quit one of my jobs to go into HR, my boss looked incredulously at me and went, “Do you think you are up for that?”
 Yes.
 I was.

-ay the role of the mama or papa bear.
+c) Do not play the role of the mama or papa bear.
 You know this kind of manager.
-He or she always refers to their team as “kids”.
-Such as, “I am so proud of my kids, they did so well on that presentation”.
-This characterization doesn't suit any manager very well.
-It forces your employees into a type of work relationship that is not healthy and is in fact insulting to the employee.
+He or she always refers to their team as kids.
+Such as, “I am so proud of my kids, they did so well on that presentation.”
+This characterization doesn’t suit any manager very well.
+It forces your employees into a type of work relationship that is not healthy and is, in fact, insulting to the employee.
 If you like this type of employee relationship, you will definitely get your heart broken when your employees quit.
-And get ready, most of your employees with any sort of self-respect will quit you a lot.
+And get ready—most of your employees with any sort of self-respect will quit you a lot.

 d) Cross-train your team members.
 If you run an HR house, likely you have a team of generalists.
-This set up lends itself to cross training.
-Just be sure everyone knows how to do little of everything.
+This set up lends itself to cross-training.
+Just be sure everyone knows how to do a little bit of everything.
 This softens the blow if one of your employees makes a quick exit.

 e) Change your focus.
 Focus on providing your employees with their best experience while they work for you.
 Notice I said their best experience, not YOUR best experience.
-This means provide your employee learning ops, manage to their strengths, open new doors for them and remove obstacles.
-Sometimes that will result in an employees outgrowing their current role, which isn't a bad thing from this mindset.
+This means providing your employees with learning ops, managing to their strengths, opening new doors for them and removing obstacles.
+Sometimes that will result in an employee outgrowing their current role, which isn’t a bad thing with this mindset.

 f) Have solid and deep relationships with people outside of work.
 Those who have deep relationships outside of work typically are able to roll with the punches inside of work much better.